Spectral properties of cographs and $P_5$-free graphs: Chain of neighborhoods

 \section{Chain of neighborhoods}

-In this section we first introduce an equivalence relation on the vertices of a graph, and then on the set of equivalent classes, we introduce a partial order in terms of open/closed neighborhoods of vertices.
-We conjecture that the multiplicity of eigenvalues of the graph except for $0,-1$ is bounded from below by the maximum size of an antichain with respect to the partial order.
-We show that the conjecture is true on two extremal cases.
+In this section we first introduce an equivalence relation on the vertices of a graph, and then on the set of equivalence classes, we introduce a partial order in terms of open/closed neighborhoods of vertices.
+We conjecture that the multiplicity of eigenvalues of a cograph except for $0,-1$ is bounded above by the maximum size of an antichain with respect to this partial order.
+We show that the conjecture is true in two extremal cases.

 Let $G$ be a graph and consider the following relation on $V(G)$:

 Then `$\equiv$' is an equivalence relation on $V(G)$.
 It is trivially reflexive and symmetric.
 To check the transitivity, let $u\equiv v$ and $v\equiv w$.
 If either $u\sim v,v\sim w$ or $u\not\sim v,v\not\sim w$, then obviously $u\equiv w$.
 Hence, without loss of generality, we are left with the case $u\sim v,v\not\sim w$.
 Then we have $N[u]=N[v]$ and $N(v)=N(w)$.
 So $u\in N(v)=N(w)$ which in turn implies that $w\in N[u]=N[v]$, which is a contradiction.